-89 These are: Fund-level adaptation impact area 1 "increased resilience and enhanced livelihoods of the most vulnerable people, communities and regions"; Fund level impact area 2 "increased resilience of health and wellbeing, and food and water security"; impact data for the indicator is compiled and how it is informed, by whom, with what frequency and unit, and the methods for calculations and reporting.
+In general, all four Fund-level adaptation impact areas are difficult to operationalize and use.89 As an illustration, in Table 5 we show the approved indicator for Fund level impact area in adaptation and discusses data for the indicator is compiled and how it is informed, by whom, with what frequency and unit, and the methods for calculations and reporting.
 For the adaptation core indicator, the team found that some projects use a variety of units such as communities, dwellings, families or individuals that obstruct aggregation.
 (In this instance, careful consideration of the units is required to accurately determine the size of such communities, dwellings and families.)
 Unless there is further guidance and standards that clearly defines these, the units that are used risk to be misleading.
 Indeed, staff of Accredited Entities in the field emphasized that it was difficult to capture lessons from projects since no guidance or benchmarks are provided on indicators included in the PMF.